RS Berkane: Hakim Ben Abdellah era (2019–present)

 In 2020, Renaissance Sportive De Berkane was crowned Confederation Cup champions, clinching their first continental title in their history.
 The club beat Egyptians Pyramids 1–0 in the final game at Moulay Abdallah Stadium in Rabat.
 In the semi-final, Berkane defeated countrymates Hassania Agadir 2–1both scored by Mohamed Aziz.

 In the 2022 CAF Confederation Cup, Berkane qualified to the knockout stages after finishing top in the group stages winning three matches, drawing one and losing two.
 They defeated Al Masry in the Quarter-finals after an away goal ruled in their favor.
 In the Semi-final, they faced TP Mazembe, which ended in a 4–2 victory on aggregate.
 On 20 May 2022, Berkane defeated Orlando Pirates F.C. on penalties to win their second African title.
 With this win, Berkane will play in the first-ever all-Moroccan CAF Super Cup against 2021–22 CAF Champions League winners, Wydad AC.
 On 28 July 2022, Berkane defeated Wydad in penalties in the 2020–21 Moroccan Throne Cup to win its second domestic title.

 On 11 September 2022, Berkane defeated Wydad 2–0 to win its first ever CAF Super Cup.
 They failed to qualify for the 2023 CAF Confederation Cup.
 However, following a poor start to the season, Abdelhak Benchikha was sacked in November 2022 after three months officially in charge, with Berkane in 13th place in the table.

-On 12 September 2023, Berkane announced the club will contribute MAD 500 thousand to the "Al Haouz Earthquake".
+On 12 September 2023, Berkane announced the club will contribute MAD 500 thousand to efforts related to the "Al Haouz Earthquake".

 In the 2023–24 CAF Confederation Cup, Berkane qualified to the knockout stages after finishing top in the group stages winning four matches and drawing two.
 They defeated Abu Salim in the Quarter-finals.
-In the first leg of the Semi-final, Berkane was awarded a 3–0 victory after the match was abandoned due to the confiscation of Berkane jerseys by the Algerian security forces at Houari Boumediene Airport in Algiers because of the presence of the Moroccan map along with its disputed Southern Provinces.
-On 1 May, CAF confirmed the qualification of Berkane to the CAF Confederation Cup final, In the final they lost the title against Zamalek SC despite a (2-2) draw due to the away goal advantage.
+In the first leg of the semi-final, Berkane was awarded a 3–0 victory after the match was abandoned due to the confiscation of Berkane jerseys by the Algerian security forces at Houari Boumediene Airport in Algiers because of the presence of the Moroccan map along with its disputed Southern Provinces.
+On 1 May, CAF confirmed the qualification of Berkane to the CAF Confederation Cup final.
+In the final, they lost the title to Zamalek SC, despite a 2–2 draw, due to the away goal advantage.

 The 2024–25 season marked the most successful campaign in Berkane's history, as the club clinched its first-ever Botola title, secured their third CAF Confederation Cup title, and capped off the historic run by reaching the Throne Cup final.
 However, they were defeated in the final, missing the chance to complete a historic treble.
-Their league triumph also earned them a place in the CAF Champions League for the first time, where they will compete in the 2025–26 season.
+Their league triumph also earned them a place in the CAF Champions League for the first time, where they will compete in the 2025–26 season, and in their debut appearance they impressively reached the semi-finals before being narrowly defeated 2–1 by fellow domestic rivals from the same country.